estimated donation from the H&M Foundation to HKRITA during 2016-2020.

-the year when HKRITA, together with Ehime University in Japan, successfully developed a process to fully separate and recycle cotton and polyester blends into new fibres.
+the year when a process to fully separate and recycle cotton and polyester blends was discovered.

-Today it’s possible to recycle garments made from only one material, such as wool jumpers or cotton trousers.
-However, most garments today consist of blend textiles, the most common blend being polyester and cotton.
-Unfortunately, there’s no commercial viable method available for recycling blend textiles.
+It’s possible to recycle garments made of only one material, such as wool jumpers or cotton trousers.
+However, most garments consist of blend textiles, the most common blend being polyester and cotton.
+Unfortunately, there’s no commercial viable method available for recycling these blends on a big scale.
 This needs to change and it must change fast.

-To speed up this process, we partnered with The Hong Kong Research Institute of Textiles and Apparel (HKRITA) in 2016, with a bold goal to find at least one commercial recycling method for polyester and cotton blends within the four year-long project period.
+To speed up this process, we partnered with The Hong Kong Research Institute of Textiles and Apparel (HKRITA) in 2016, with an ambitious goal to find at least one commercial method to recycle cotton and polyester blends within the four year-long project period.